Images of Research 2024

 The Research Staff Association Steering Committee is pleased to announce the 2024 Images of Research Competition.
 This is a fantastic opportunity for researchers to creatively convey and promote their research work through an engaging and thought-provoking image.

-Judges prize: A selection of judges from the Research Staff Association and speakers from the Research Staff Conference will assess the images for their overall impact and how easy the description is to understand for a non-specialist audience.
-The winner and runner-up will both receive a certificate and prize.
+Judges prize: A selection of judges from the Research Staff Association and speakers from the Research Staff Conference assessed the images for their overall impact and how easy the description is to understand for a non-specialist audience.
+The winner and runner-up received a certificate and prize.

-Public prize: The images (with descriptions) will be open to a public vote from 13th November to 4th December 2024.
-The winner and runner-up of this vote will both receive a certificate and prize.
+Public prize: The images (with descriptions) was open to a public vote from 13th November to 4th December 2024.
+The winner and runner-up of this vote received a certificate and prize.

 Avian pioneers of an Arctic ghost town